-Foundations of Digital Games (FDG) 2020 is proud to invite research contributions in the form of papers, posters and demos, doctoral consortium applications, as well as panel, competition, and workshop proposals.
+Foundations of Digital Games (FDG) 2020 is proud to invite research contributions in the form of papers, games and demos, doctoral consortium applications, as well as panel, competition, and workshop proposals.
 We invite contributions from within and across any discipline committed to advancing knowledge on the foundations of games: computer science and engineering, humanities and social sciences, arts and design, mathematics and natural sciences.
-Papers, Posters and Demos will receive double-blind peer reviews.
+Papers and Demos will receive double-blind peer reviews.
 All other submissions will be single-blind.
 All papers are guaranteed at least three reviews.
-Posters and Demos are guaranteed two reviews.
+Games and Demos are guaranteed two reviews.
 There will be no rebuttal.
 As in previous years, we aim to publish the FDG 2020 proceedings in the ACM Digital Library.
 All contributions should be submitted via EasyChair

 Inspired by the rich history of Malta which spans over 7 millennia, the theme for FDG 2020 is "Games and their Heritage".
 While this theme seems especially suited for academics interested in archeology and games, its topics are not limited to social sciences.
 For game criticism, the theme is appropriate for a reflection on ethics in video games—as well as ethics in game academia, which is becoming ever-more relevant.
 Games for a purpose around cultural heritage, history education etc. can be highlighted.
 The theme can challenge current practices in game technology and AI, focusing on ensuring replicability and the creation of persistent repositories, corpora or shared wiki-spaces.
 For game design and player experience, the theme motivates comparisons of past and current games in the same genre, or remakes of the same game.
 More broadly, "games and their heritage" is a relevant theme to incentivize surveys and meta-reviews of past work.